 March 19, 2019 – Association Health Plans are not gaining traction as some federal administrators had hoped.
 In August 2018 the Department of Labor introduced a final rule for Association Health Plans that did not preempt state law governing associations and health plans, resulting in dual regulation at both a state and federal level.
 For now, this is not a viable option for DC residents.

-The history of health care planning in Delaware (Information is outdated and links may be expired)
+The history of health care planning in District of Columbia (Information is outdated and links may be expired)

 12/15/2014 – The American Council of Life Insurers (ACLI), a Washington, D.C.-based trade association, has filed a notice of appeal to a lower court’s decision dismissing ACLI’s original complaint against the District of Columbia.
 ACLI maintains that action taken by the District of Columbia to cover operating costs for its health insurance exchange violates the Affordable Care Act and is unconstitutional.
 The District of Columbia Health Exchange Authority has assessed user fees on supplemental insurance products that are prohibited from being sold on the exchange.
 This includes long-term care insurance, disability income insurance, vision insurance and other supplemental products.
 If the ACLI is successful, the price of exchange-listed insurance products may be higher and off-exchange insurance products would be lower.